Mastering the Password Reset: Best Practices with Common Pitfalls and Solutions for Enhanced Security

 A critical oversight in many authentication systems is the lack of expiration for access tokens.
 Without a defined lifespan, a compromised token can grant an attacker indefinite access to a user's account (token side hijacking).

 Imagine an attacker gaining possession of a valid access token.
-With no expiration, they have an unlimited window to exploit the token for malicious purposes.
-This scenario is more common than you might think.
-Your browser likely stores multiple access tokens, presenting potential targets for attackers.
+With no expiration, they have an unlimited window to exploit that token for malicious purposes.
+This scenario is more common than you might think – your browser likely stores multiple access tokens, presenting potential targets for attackers.

 Even with HTTPS encryption, access tokens without expiration dates remain vulnerable.
 Breaches in user devices or evolving security threats could compromise token security over time.

 To mitigate these risks, implement a strict expiration policy for access tokens.
-A short lifespan, such as an hour, significantly reduces the potential damage from a compromised token.
-Attackers would need to intercept the token, decrypt it, and use it within that limited timeframe, making their task exponentially more difficult.
+A short lifespan (such as an hour) significantly reduces the potential damage from a compromised token.
+An attacker would need to intercept and use the token within that limited timeframe, making their task exponentially more difficult.

 Don't Hardcode Secrets or Tokens